How To Navigate In The Wilderness If Lost

 Using the Sun

 Getting lost in the woods is not a pleasant circumstance, especially when you are alone.
 Your blood will be rushing with adrenaline and anxiety, and you will feel the urge to move in any given direction in the hope of rediscovering the beaten track.
 Unfortunately, by doing so, you may lose any referential point you have and get even more lost in the wilderness.

-If you can’t tell north from south, your best choice is to stay put and use the sun to determine the cardinal points.
-This method of orientation is one of the oldest tricks in the book, and it works something like this:
+If you can’t tell north from the south side, your best choice is to stay put and use the sun to determine the cardinal points.
+Using the sun as a method of orientation is one of the oldest tricks in the book, and it works something like this:

 - Find a stick and trim the leaves off before sticking it vertically into the ground.

 - Notice the shadow that the stick makes in contact with sunlight and mark its end with a stone.

 - The stone that you have placed marks west regardless of where you are on the planet.